rhowardstone/MHASS_evaluation/README.md

-# MHASS_evaluation
+# Evaluation of MHASS (Microbiome HiFi Amplicon Sequencing Simulator) - https://github.com/rhowardstone/MHASS

-Evaluation scripts and data for all analyses in our evaluation of MHASS (Microbiome HiFi Amplicon Sequencing Simulator - https://github.com/rhowardstone/MHASS)
+Evaluation scripts and data for all analyses in our evaluation of MHASS

 ## Installation